 Interested in learning more or getting involved?
 Help us support survivors of torture in our community.

-VCST is currently working with documentary film maker, Geri Toth, to prepare a film about LGBTQIA+ Survivors of Torture who have navigated the refugee claim process in Canada and are now demonstrating inspiring community leadership.
-We look forward to launching this film in Victoria and Vancouver this December!
-As Kristi Pinder, one of the incredible community leaders sharing his story describes: “There is a familiar storyline about LGBTQ+ newcomers: They escape, great people help them, and the “movie” ends in the airport with them being welcomed into this new country.
+VCST is currently working with documentary film making duo Geri Toth and Alexandra Dawley to prepare “After Arrival” a film about LGBTQIA+ survivors of torture who have navigated the refugee claim process in Canada and are now demonstrating inspiring community leadership.
+We look forward to launching this film in Victoria and Vancouver following the end of our COVID-19 self-isolation responsibility.
+As Kristi Pinderi, one of the incredible community leaders sharing his story describes: “There is a familiar storyline about LGBTQ+ newcomers: They escape, great people help them, and the “movie” ends in the airport with them being welcomed into this new country.
 But what feels like a happy ending is actually the start of a new life and we need to know more about what people face as refugees from day one.”